HermanMartinus/justsketchme-frontend/_drafts/plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 Flash forward to a year later and I was receiving my second declined application - and I couldn’t blame them.
 My GPA was still not in the range of acceptable, and my portfolio was mediocre at best - especially considering a great deal of the applicants were coming from a fine arts background.
 I also started to reconsider my enthusiasm for the job - how much opportunity was there in the medical illustration to work with others, to communicate, network, and connect - things I valued above simply illustrating and designing day in and day out.
 That got my wheels turning - what could I do moving forward that would be a true combination of my passions: science, visual arts, and spending time with other people?

+> I sometimes joke about being “art rich” one day, where I can afford to buy a giant painting that I can’t live without from a gallery to display in the foyer of my future home.
+I’m not quite there yet, so in the meantime, if you can offer me that same design that I’ve fallen in love with on a t-shirt or a postcard for a fraction of the cost, I’m buying it.

 Cue teacher’s college!
 After two years of honing my organisational/public speaking/lesson-planning skills at OISE (University of Toronto) and I finally felt like I found where I belonged.
 I could create, talk science, and spend virtually all day with others!
 It was the perfect fit for my personality, an extrovert who loved to create (as you can imagine, marking was the bane of my existence).
 I decided that I would use education as my portal for creation - I was going to do my best to make science learning fun and accessible for all, via vibrant lesson plans, appealing visuals, and enthusiastic delivery - and I did!
 I had the opportunity to teach multiple science courses over my fairly interrupted teaching career and took any opportunity I could to squeeze in some great metaphors to make concepts more relatable for students (I continue to work as a substitute to this day).

 ![Sowsweet 3](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/7163e016-c5c0-48a2-cde9-f5268e04f100/optimised)